 \subsection{Formulation}

-In prior literature, antidistillation techniques have primarily focused on minimizing the utility of distilling from reasoning traces while preserving teacher performance.
-However, any practical defense must also account for detectability: if an attacker can identify that a defense is in place, they can adapt their sampling strategy to evade it.
-In this section, we formalize the antidistillation problem and show how our general setting naturally handles both concerns.
+In prior literature, antidistillation techniques have focused on minimizing the utility of distilling from reasoning traces while preserving teacher performance.
+However, a practical defense must also account for detectability: if an attacker can identify that a defense is in place, they can adapt their sampling strategy to evade it.
+In this section, we formalize the antidistillation problem to study detectability.

-We motivate our framework by first analyzing the related problem of data poisoning, in which an adversary injects corrupted examples into a training set such that any model trained on it performs poorly at test time.
-The adversary is constrained to perturbations that remain close to legitimate data, so that the attack is not trivially detectable.
-This interaction can be viewed as a Stackelberg game, stated formally in Appendix \ref{appendix:data_poisoning}.

-We find that antidistillation fits this template closely: a model provider releases outputs (the ``dataset") that a third party uses to train a student model, and the provider would like those outputs to be useful to legitimate users while being maximally unhelpful as training data for the student.
-The bi-level structure carries over directly.

-That said, antidistillation differs from classical data poisoning in two important ways.
-First, the architecture of the downstream model to be poisoned is not necessarily a priori known.
-Previous methods typically assume access to a proxy model \citep{SAVANITFX2025, LITZQ2025}, however such an assumption may fail to hold.
-As such, instead of just maximizing the harm caused to the optimal model trained on the poisoned data, the goal of antidistillation is to maximize the minimum error across all potential architectures by optimizing the poison in the training data.
-Second, as a conceptual difference in this setting, the roles of the attacker and defender are flipped from the classical data poisoning formulation: the defender is poisoning the data whereas the attacker is training the optimal model from the poisoned data.
+Antidistillation fits the framework of data poisoning closely but differs in one important way: the architecture of the downstream model to be poisoned is not necessarily known a priori.
+Previous methods often assume access to a proxy model \cite{SAVANITFX2025, LITZQ2025}, which approximates the student, but this assumption may not hold in practice.
+As such, instead of maximizing the harm caused to \textit{some} optimal model trained on the poisoned data, the goal is to maximize the minimum error across \textit{all admissible architectures}.
+This yields the following robust optimization formulation of antidistillation:

-This gives rise to a slightly different Stackelberg game, where the defender is concerned with maximizing the loss over all allowed architectures rather than maximizing the loss over a specific known architecture.
-This is because the attacker has a priori chosen a specific architecture to finetune; however, the defender does not know that choice of architecture.
-Formally, the defender seeks a robust poisoned dataset $\tilde{D}_T^*$ such that